 And becoming a grandparent is your only foreseeable milestone.

 The average age a person first becomes a grandparent is 50, according to 2018 data from the AARP—and it's definitely not the next big milestone in your life.
 You could change your career, pick up a new hobby, or even date someone new.
 Whatever it is, you're in control of your life and your milestones are a reflection of how you choose to live it.

-Gary Heavin was 40 when he opened up the first Curves fitness center.
 Vera Wang didn't enter the fashion industry until she was 40 and now she's one of the premiere wedding dress designers.
-Julia Child wrote her first cookbook at 50.
-For more examples of people who struck it big in middle age, check out this list of 40 People Who Became Famous After 40.
+And Julia Child wrote her first cookbook at 50.
+They're just a couple of examples that in your 40s, you're still just getting started.

-While we don't recommend binge-eating Cheez Doodles all the time, it's true that your metabolism can be saved (or at the very least, managed).
-Sure, it might be easier at 40 to put on a few pounds than it is to lose them, but by drinking ice water (which causes the body to burn more calories, quicker, by having to up the body's temperature) and adding varied protein into your diet, you can more easily combat a decreasing metabolism.
+While we don't recommend binge-eating Cheez Doodles all the time, it's true that your metabolism can be managed at any age.
+While it might be easier at 40 to put on a few pounds than it was at 20, by drinking ice water (which causes you to burn more calories more quickly by upping the body's temperature) and adding varied protein into your diet, you can more easily combat a slowing metabolism.

-Negative.
-Turning 40 doesn't suddenly mean you have to frequent Brooks Brothers or Coldwater Creek for every age-appropriate ensemble in your closet.
-While it may be best to stay away from funny ties or sandals in the office, your personal style is what you make it, no matter what your age.
+Turning 40 doesn't suddenly mean you have to frequent Brooks Brothers or Coldwater Creek for an "age-appropriate" ensemble.
+While it may be best to stay away from funny ties or sandals in the office, your personal style is what you make it, no matter what age you are.